krithiga7/covid-19-tracker-/README.md

  The Solution should be made Cloud-ready and should have a minimum impact when moving away to Cloud infrastructure

 Browser Compatible
-All latest browsers
+All latest browsers.

 Technology Stack
-HTML
+HTML.
-CSS
+CSS.
-Java Script
+Java Script.

 Website assumptions: